 Anne Abrahamsen, Advisor - Children, Youth and Education Dept., Stavanger County

 - We’re all experts at what we do most often.
 It’s important to understand one’s own strengths and use them.
 It’s also important to know what can happen if we overuse them.
 The course will help you become better acquainted with your own personal strengths as a leader.

-- Introduction and practical training in the GROW model.
+- Introduction to, and practical training with, the GROW model.

-- The leadership course focuses on practical application and features concrete, easy to use tools.
+- This leadership course focuses on practical applications, and features concrete, easy-to-use tools.

-Ane Lien Johnsen is a licensed specialist in adult clinical psychology, Head of Services and Partner at Bjørnson.
-She is an experienced, inspiring and engaging lecturer.
-Ane has extensive experience working with conflict management, stress management, leadership development and coaching within the private sector.
-Previously a manager herself in the public healthcare system, and through her experience working with various departments within the public sector, she also understands the unique challenges they face.
+is a licensed specialist in adult clinical psychology, Head of Services and Partner at Bjørnson.
+She is an inspiring and engaging lecturer, with extensive experience working with conflict management, stress management, leadership development, and coaching within the private sector.
+With previous experience as a manager in the public healthcare system, and through her experience working with various public sector departments, she also understands the unique challenges they face.

-Cecilie Byholt Endresen is a licensed specialist in organisational psychology at Bjørnson and especially interested in how to deliver and perform in high stress situations.
-Her own experience as an athlete and her interest in sports psychology have provided her with valuable experience about how stress affects us, and how we can keep a cool head under pressure, as it’s a learned skill that can be improved with practice.
+is a licensed specialist in organisational psychology at Bjørnson, and is especially interested in delivery and performance in high stress situations.
+Through her experience as an athlete and her interest in sports psychology, she has gained valuable knowledge about the impact of stress, and the ways one can keep a cool head under pressure - a learned skill that can be improved with practice.

-Target audience: leaders and manager in both private and public organisations.
+Target audience: leaders and managers in both private and public organisations